jackjocross/til/README.md

     * If start or stop is negative or NaN in substring it will be treated as zero.
     * If start is negative in slice, it will start from the end of the string.
     * If stop is negative in slice, it will set stop to (string.length - 1) - Math.abs(stop).
+* Object.assign(target, ...sources): Used to copy the values of all own enumerable properties from the sources objects to the target, returns the new target object.
+Uses the Get of sources and Put of target.

 ##ES6
 * Object Destructuring: in ES6 we no longer have to use dot notation to pull out the properties of an object that we want to use, instead we can do: